Lude Hitosa

-Lode Hetosa is one of the aanaas in Oromia Regional State of Ethiopia.
+Loodee Heexosaa is one of the aanaas in Oromia Regional State of Ethiopia.
 It is part of the Arsi Zone.
-It was separated from Hitosa Aanaa.
+It was separated from Heexosaa Aanaa.
 Huruta is the main town of Aanaa.

 Demographics

 The 2007 national census reported a total population for this woreda of 107,133, of whom 53,522 were men and 53,611 were women; 15,298 or 14.28% of its population were urban dwellers.
 The majority of the inhabitants said they practised Ethiopian Orthodox Christianity, with 53.49% of the population reporting they observed this belief, while 45.22% of the population were Muslim, and 1.22% of the population were Protestant.